IDS6145-18Spring/assignment-1-practice-designing-models-Otaku-AI/code/streetcongestion/README.md

 I implemented the agent class and its 3 main subclasses: vehicle pedestrian and leisure.

-The [**Agent class**] (agent.py) has the general functionality for an agent such as sending and receiving messages and having plans and priorities that the system assigns.
+The  [**agent class**](agent.py)   has the general functionality for an agent such as sending and receiving messages and having plans and priorities that the system assigns.

-The [**vehicle class**] (Vehicle.py) has the basic functionality to allow cars to give and accept new directions.
+The [**vehicle class**](Vehicle.py)  has the basic functionality to allow cars to give and accept new directions.

 The [**pedestrian class**](Pedestrian.py) implements pedestrians personality and motivation and current plans and allows querying into the system.